samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 ### Create an Angular Project

-Having both Node.js and Angular CLI correctly installed in your computer, you can use the following command to setup a new Angular project:
+Having both Node.js and Angular CLI correctly installed on your computer, you can use the following command to set up a new Angular project:

 ```bash
 # create a new Angular project under angular-material-tutorial